 October 9, 1910: The battle for the American League batting title is decided on the final day of the regular season‚ when Ty Cobb of the Detroit Tigers edges Nap Lajoie of the Cleveland… Naps.
 (Seriously, the team was named after their star 2nd baseman and manager.
 They would be renamed the Indians in 1915.)
 Cobb’s final average is .3851, Lajoie’s is .3841.

 The St. Louis Post is just one of the papers to be openly critical of the move against Cobb: “All St. Louis is up in arms over the deplorable spectacle‚ conceived in stupidity and executed in jealousy.”
-The Browns win the opener‚ 5-4‚ and Cleveland takes the nightcap‚ 3-0, with both managers‚ Jack O’Connor and Jim Maguire, catching.
+The Browns win the opener‚ 5-4‚ and Cleveland takes the nightcap‚ 3-0, with both managers‚ Jack O’Connor and Jim Maguire, catching in the otherwise meaningless game.
 O’Connor is behind the plate for just an inning‚ but Maguire goes all the way.

 The embarrassed Chalmers Auto Company, which had promised a brand-new car to the winner of the batting title, awards cars to both Ty and Nap.